 At the heart of racism is the religious assertion that God made a creative mistake when he brought some people into being, by Friedrich Otto.

 The US Owes over 19 Trillion Dollars, How Will It Be Repaid?

 The American government now owes over eighteen trillion dollars to foreign banks and industries.
 Have you ever wondered how this money will be repaid?
 Our American children will dreadfully be stuffing this bill for decades and perhaps for a hundred or more years.
 They will suffer adverse effects from this debt, because there will not be enough resources to go around, and if racism abounds things will feel worse.

 Are Americans Crossing Their Fingers and Hoping for the Best?

 It will be up to parents and teachers to alter positive feelings of racism, so the transition of hatred to acceptance can go smoothly.
 Teachers must make children proactive against racism.
-Compromise is in great demand to smooth out the deep-rooted consequences of racism, and essentially to erase the stench of who'll be responsible to repay this incredible dept. Our food is under great scrutiny by all mankind, and hopefully a one world order won't break over this, the day our creditor demands full payment for these atrocious loans.
+Compromise is in great demand to smooth out the deep-rooted consequences of racism, and essentially to erase the stench of who'll be responsible to repay this incredible debt.
+Our food is under great scrutiny by all mankind, and hopefully, a one world order won't break over this, the day our creditor demands full payment for these atrocious loans.